-Eat, Pray Love is a book I return to often.
+Eat Pray Love by Liz Gilbert is a book I return to often.
 I think a lot of travelers read it.
 Each time I read it I re-discover and reflect.
-I’d thought I would take a moment to illustrate five things that Eat Pray Love taught (or in some cases reminded) me about life.
+Of course, there is the Eat Pray Love movie too!

 Life is about Pleasure.
-(Chapter 21)

 There is a saying that goes: work to live not live to work.
 I thought it was a French saying, but my husband doesn't think so.
 I know I heard it many times while working in Switzerland.
 My office was very international with people from all over Europe, so it is hard to say who to attribute it to.

 French and Italians are very similar in their attitudes about life and where work fits in.
 Pleasure is of utmost importance and is considered a priority in life.
 I think too often this is overlooked by the simple act of living.

 (I can't find the specific chapter where this idea grabbed my attention, sorry!)

 30, 40, 50.
 It does not matter.
 You are not stuck.
 “Though no one can go back and make a brand new start, anyone can start from now and make a brand new ending.”

-I am still baking, I am not done and still have lots of time to be “complete.”
+I am still baking, I am not done, and still have lots of time to be “complete.”
 In the meantime, I can change directions 10 more times before I die.
 There are no rules that say the person I am at 40 is who I have to be at 50.
 Don't corner yourself, continue to innovate!

 Food can replenish more than your stomach.
-(Chapter 21)

 I loved this part of the book.
 Elizabeth went to a farmer's market in Rome and carefully selected food items to make a simple lunch in her apartment.
 When she returned and prepared her meal she eats it on the floor drenched in sunlight.
 She wrote that it was one of the happiest moments of her life and I totally believe it.